ElizabethMariya/DeepFake-Detection-Tool-/README.md

 # DeepFake-Detection-Tool-
-Developed an AI-driven detection system using Xception and EfficientNet for identifying manipulated media.
+Developed an AI-driven detection system using Xception and EfficientNet for identifying manipulated images.
 Applied NLP  and statistical modeling for classification, achieving 88% accuracy and ensuring robustness across test datasets.